jacobRidenour/ProgWiki/C++/README_C++.md

 ```
 Breaking down the anatomy; Makefiles are powerful but can become messy with complicated projects.

 CXX refers to the compiler, the flags are specific flags you want to use for specific builds.
 The other variables (for libraries to link) are for convenience, and so if you need to add more libraries, you only need to edit a single line.
 Just running "make" will run the first target (debug).
-The Makefile included in ```/BoostDemo/``` has a more generic implementation that can be usaed with other similarly structured projects.
+The Makefile included in ```/BoostDemo/``` has a more generic implementation that can be used with other similarly structured projects.

-Creating Makefiles manually can quickly become messy, I recommend learning the basics of CMake to streamline the process and save you from some headaches.
+Creating Makefiles manually can quickly become messy, I recommend learning the basics of CMake to prevent future headaches.